s0rta/revengate-new/docs/developing.md

 ## Artwork
-Artwork must be licenced under one of CC-BY, CC-BY-SA (4.0+), CC0, or GPLv3.
+Artwork must be licensed under one of CC-BY, CC-BY-SA (4.0+), CC0, or GPLv3.

 CC-NC and CC-NC-SA are not GPL compatible and are therefore not usable in this project.
 More details here: https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses